How Google May Diminish Reviews Based on Location History

-I don’t consider myself paranoid, but after reading a lot of Google patents, I’ve been thinking of my phone as my Android tracking device.
+I am not paranoid, but after a lot of Google patents, I’ve been thinking of my phone as my Android tracking device.
 It looks like Google thinks of phones the same way; paying a lot of attention to a person’s location history.
 After a recent patent, I’m fine with Google looking at my location history, and reviews that I write, even without any financial benefit to me.
-When I write a review of business at Google, it’s normally because I’ve either really liked that place or disliked it, and wanted to share my thoughts about it with others.
+When I review a business at Google, it’s because I’ve either liked that place or didn’t, and wanted to share my thoughts with others.

 A Google patent application filed and published by the search engine, but not yet granted, is about reviews of businesses.

 It tells us about how Google might diminish reviews for businesses because of location history.

 Furthermore, once a review platform has accumulated a significant number of reviews it can be a useful resource for users to identify new entities or locales to visit or experience.
 For example, a user can visit the review platform to search for a restaurant at which to eat, a store at which to shop, or a place to have drinks with friends.
 The review platform can provide search results based on location, quality according to the reviews, pricing, and/or keywords included in textual reviews.

 But, there are problems with Google reviews that this patent sets out to address and assist with:

 However, one problem associated with review platforms is collecting a significant number of reviews.
 For example, a large majority of people do not take the time to visit the review platform and contribute a review for each point of interest they visit throughout a day.